JustinLindsey/Cyclistic-Case-Study/README.md

 ORDER BY member_casual, week_day_count DESC;
 ```

 Now checked the amount of stations and see which stations are visited the most frequently by the casual riders.
 There were a total of 1,439 distinct stations.

-The top **three start and end stations for casuals were**
+**Top three for casuals**

--Streeter Dr & Grand Ave
+* Streeter Dr & Grand Ave

--DuSable Lake Shore Dr & Monroe St
+* DuSable Lake Shore Dr & Monroe St

--Millennium Park
+* Millennium Park

-**The top three for members were**
+**Top three for members**

--Kingsbury St & Kinzie St
+* Kingsbury St & Kinzie St

--Clark St & Elm St
+* Clark St & Elm St

--Wells St & Concord Ln
+* Wells St & Concord Ln

 ```